xelvhk/attendance_bot/README.md

 This bot is under construction.
 Here’s what it can do:

-- Record arrival and departure time to DB.
+- Record arrival and departure time to DB
 - Show statistics for a week and a month
 - Send a random sticker